 Another name for this berry is “redcap”.
 This berry species is a part of the Rubus family, native to the North American region.
 The redcaps are finger-knuckle size and display bright red when fully ripe.

 Thimbleberry can often be found in wild areas and is often made into jam or jelly.
-The berry has a distinctive tart-sweetness to it, making it completely different from any other berry that you’ve tasted before.
+The berry has a distinctive tart-sweetness, making it completely different from any other berry you’ve tasted before.

 7. Tart Cherry